desolaser/chatgpt-voice-virtual-assistant/README.md

 ## Program Loop

-Receiving Input: The program can receive input through text or audio recording.
+1. **Receiving Input**: The program can receive input through text or audio recording.
 To record audio, press the 'K' key, and release it when finished recording.
 Whisper API will then convert the audio to text for the virtual assistant to process.

-Virtual Assistant Receives Text: The virtual assistant receives the input and sends it to OpenAI endpoints to generate a response.
+2. **Virtual Assistant Receives Text**: The virtual assistant receives the input and sends it to OpenAI. endpoints to generate a response.

-Virtual Assistant Gets Response: The virtual assistant saves the response in the chat log and passes it to the Text-to-Speech (TTS) class.
+3. **Virtual Assistant Gets Response**: The virtual assistant saves the response in the chat log and passes it to the Text-to-Speech (TTS) class.

-Virtual Assistant Speaks: If audio output is enabled, the virtual assistant will speak the response in a natural-sounding voice.
+4. **Virtual Assistant Speaks**: If audio output is enabled, the virtual assistant will speak the response in a natural-sounding voice.
 The voice can be customized using the text-to-speech option.

 ## Options